yizhoucc/auditory-foraging-IRC/stocastic-obs/exp4/README.md

     - change transition matrix as well, and check if belief updates are right.
     - check if the experement starts in the beginning of ITI.
-    - Assign penalty cost as the termination cost. set defaults-learn to 2000 in manager.yaml in irc set runtime-num_steps to 10000 in manager.yaml in irc changed utils for visualization.
+    - Assign penalty cost as the termination cost.
+    - Assigned penalty cost to reward when licking at state 0, instead of penalizing after moving to penalty state. set defaults-learn to 10000 in manager.yaml in irc set runtime-num_steps to 100000 in manager.yaml in irc changed utils for visualization.

 remove prob_01 from run_episode line in notebook (not specific to this exp).